Xelieu/xelieu.github.io/docs/jp-lazy-guide/conciseGuideToJumpstartJP.md

 - Very short concise guide to combat other guides with walls of text and links to paid stuff that's unnecessary, especially confusing for beginners

-- I'm a JLPT N2 Passer, in case there's issue on trusting me
+- I'm a JLPT N2 Passer, in case there is an issue on trusting me

 ## Tips